Picovoice/llm-compression-benchmark/README.md

 ### GPTQ

-[GPTQ](https://arxiv.org/abs/2210.17323) is arguably the most popular quantization technique for LLMs.
-GPTQ fully reconstructs LLM weights so that the quantized version closely mimics the full precision version.
+[GPTQ](https://arxiv.org/abs/2210.17323) is arguably the most popular quantization algorithm for LLMs.
+GPTQ fully reconstructs weights so that the quantized version closely mimics the full-precision one.

 ### picoLLM Compression

-picoLLM is Picovoice's in-house LLM compression algorithm.
-Given a target compressed model size (e.g., 2GB), picoLLM optimally distributes available bits within and across LLM's weights.
+picoLLM Compression is Picovoice's in-house LLM compression algorithm.
+Given a target size, picoLLM optimally distributes available bits within and across LLM's weights.

-For example, within the softmax weight, picoLLM quantizes different regions (e.g., columns) using different bit depths (i.e., 1, 2, 3, 4, 5, 6, 7, or 8) based on the importance of that region to LLM's performance.
-Hence, a weight is not quantized to a bit-depth but rather to a bit-rate.
-Similarly, picoLLM will find optimal bit-rates for different weights within LLM based on their importance to the overall performance of the LLM.

 ## Tasks